I didn't have a beginner marathon training schedule when I started running marathons in 2002.

 For example, workouts like this could be running 5 minutes very hard followed by 2 minutes very easy.
 You repeat the cycle until you have finished 5 repetitions of each.
 Over time, you can change it to 10 repetitions of 3 minutes very hard with 2 minutes very easy and so on.

 The great thing about this workout is although it is very hard, you can use your imagination and construct the workout anyway you want.

 Focus On Fartleks

-I like doing fartleks like 15×5 minute hard followed by 5 minute easy when I am in heavier training and when I am fit enough to handle it.
+I like doing fartleks like 15×5 minute hard followed by 5 minute easy when I am in heavier training.

 I also love doing 60x1minute hard followed by 1 minute easy and when I can complete it I know I am getting in great shape.